 2) Choose selector type

-: include all assets in the selected scope: include assets matching a wildcard or naming pattern: include a specific list of asset IDs
+ALL: include all assets in the selected scopePATTERN: include assets matching a wildcard or naming patternEXPLICIT: include a specific list of asset IDs

-Use for broad baseline coverage and when you segment by environment, team, or naming convention.
+Use ALL for broad baseline coverage and PATTERN when you segment by environment, team, or naming convention.

 3) Set expectations